skippy-io/skippy/skippy-extensions/skippy-repository-filesystem/README.md

-# skippy-core
+# skippy-repository-filesystem

-Internal library that contains common functionality for Skippy's test and build libraries.
+Sample repository extension that stores all data in the filesystem